 How to save money on antihistamines

-Antihistamine tablets are an effective treatment for managing the symptoms of hay fever (also known as allergic rhinitis), such as itching in the back of the throat, sneezing, a blocked or runny nose, and itchy watery eyes.
+Antihistamine tablets are an effective treatment for managing the symptoms of hay fever (also known as seasonal allergic rhinitis), such as itching in the back of the throat, sneezing, a blocked or runny nose and itchy watery eyes.
 But if you’re a frequent hay fever sufferer, the ongoing costs can put a big dent in your budget.

-There’s a number of antihistamine brands you can buy, with different active ingredients.
-We found you can save a significant amount of money by shopping around, buying larger packets or choosing a generic brand.
+We found prices haven’t increased since our 2024 price survey.
+But you can save a significant amount of money on antihistamines by shopping around, buying larger packets or choosing a generic brand.
 Generic brands have the same active ingredients in the same quantities as the big-name brands.

 What are antihistamines?

-Antihistamine tablets or capsules are usually divided into two groups based on their active ingredient – ones that make you feel sleepy (sedating antihistamines) and ones that don’t (non-sedating antihistamines).
-Common active ingredients include cetirizine, loratadine and fexofenadine.
+Antihistamine tablets or capsules are usually divided into two groups based on their active ingredient.
+The groups are: ones that make you feel sleepy (sedating antihistamines) and ones that don’t (non-sedating antihistamines).

 Antihistamine prices